-He’s been staring at me for a couple of minutes now and I’m getting uncomfortable.
-I tried to make a joke to show him that I’m fine, but he didn’t believe me.
+He’s been staring at me for a few minutes now, and I’m starting to feel uncomfortable.
+I tried to make a joke to show him that I was fine, but he didn’t believe me.
 Of course he didn’t believe me.

 I give him the look, then look away.

 I rest my chin on my knees and stare at him from behind a curtain of hair.
-I know he expects me to say something, anything.
+But what can I say?

-So what do I say?
-That people have stained me again with their sad endings, and their sadness mixed up with mine?
-That pieces of me were spread everywhere and I feel like an empty cardboard sheet where once used to be a nice puzzle?
-That I need him close because, in a world as cold as ice, his warmth flows like lava and mine, like drops of blood coming from a paper cut?
-Do I say all of this?
+That people have stained me again with their sad endings, and their sadness has mixed with mine?
+That pieces of me have been scattered everywhere and I feel like a blank piece of cardboard where once there was a beautiful puzzle?
+That I need his closeness because in a world as cold as ice, his warmth flows like lava and mine like drops of blood coming from a paper cut?
+Do I say all this?
 I’m not so sure.

 I smile back.

-“Ah, I don’t think I’ve learned a thing this time either,” I laugh.
+‘Ah, I don’t think I learned anything this time either,’ I laugh.

 That’s all I can say.